ExoJulia/ExoplanetsSysSim.jl/README.md

 ```sh
 export JULIA_DEPOT_PATH=~/.julia_clean
 ```
-On ICS-ACI, it's useful to set your JULIA_DEPOT_PATH to be in your work directory, as that is higher performance and has more space than your home directory.
+On ICS-ACI/Roar, it's useful to set your JULIA_DEPOT_PATH to be in your work directory, as that is higher performance and has more space than your home directory.
 I've put this in my .bashrc, so I don't forget and get confused about what's being modified.
 E.g.,
 ```sh
 export JULIA_DEPOT_PATH=~/work/.julia
 ```